Preparing for Japan: A KonMari Journey Begins

 Before I Go

-For now, I’m simply grateful to be stepping into this experience.
+For now, I’m savoring my gratitude to be stepping into this experience.

-If you’re like me and enjoy seeing how place and story connect, you can explore the map here, or scroll below to interact directly: [Explore the StoryMap]
+If you’re like me and enjoy seeing how place and story connect, you can [Explore the StoryMap] here, or scroll below to interact directly: